 Pointe aux Canonniers beach is an absolute gem!
 It isn’t as easy to find as the other beaches but if you ask the locals around there, they will point you to the two main ways to access this stunning, quiet and serene beach.
 The fact that it is hidden means that there are fewer people and no facilities nearby but that is the whole appeal of this beach.
 So if you’re visiting this beach, please make sure to respect the peace and quiet of the area.

 Grand Baie is by far the most popular tourist town in Mauritius and one of the most popular places to visit in Mauritius.
 Although there are many facilities for tourists such as restaurants, bars, tour operators, currency exchange offices, etc., it is at its core a fishing village and is inhabited by many locals who work in the tourism industry.
-You can see catamarans and yachts, anchored next to the local fishermen’s small pirogues, fancy restaurants next to small local shacks selling street food and fishermen selling their fresh catch of the day at the beach, just a few hundred metres from a big supermarket, and we absolutely love this mix.
+You can see catamaran and yacht tours, anchored next to the local fishermen’s small pirogues, fancy restaurants next to small local shacks selling street food and fishermen selling their fresh catch of the day at the beach, just a few hundred metres from a big supermarket, and we absolutely love this mix.

 La Cuvette beach is another small beach that we love.
 Most people staying in Grand Baie like to come to La Cuvette since it’s a much nicer beach for swimming than Grand Baie beach.
 There are no boats, just a small beach and a few beach vendors selling local specialties and fresh fruit.
 The view is just breathtaking!